sachaker/sachaker.github.io/projects.md

 title: Past projects
 permalink: /projects/
 ---
-## cam.io — the automated cameraman for video conferencing
+## cam.io
 <img style="float: right; margin: 0px 15px 15px 0px;" src="{{site.imgurl}}/cam.io.gif" width="65%" />

-*If you can't be at the center of the universe, you can at least be at the center of your video calls.*
+*If you can't be at the center of the universe, you can at least be at the center of your video calls.
+Meet cam.io—the automated cameraman for video conferencing* (if I were to make a corny ad, this would have to be in it...)

 I built this system as a side project to revisit my interest in computer vision and facial recognition.
 Given the insane growth of Zoom during the COVID-19 crisis, I thought that this could be a useful tool for people who regularly use the platform to give lectures, presentations, or simply for any meetings.
 I am currently working to restructure this from a desktop utility into a deployable app for Zoom's [app marketplace](https://marketplace.zoom.us/).